Azrealy/Full-stack-learning/python/tornado/tutorial2.md

-# Part Two:

-Though the first part of learning, this part will start looking inside of `tornado` package itself.

-1. Though demo codes to understand how the function be decorated by `@gen.coroutine` executed involving from `Future`, `Runner` to `IOLoop`.

-# Analysis the `tornado` coroutine
+# Learning `tornado` coroutine mechanism through source code

-This part will focus on the dataflow of `tornado` coroutine, and try to figure out the internal operation principle of the `tornado` coroutine.
+This post will focus on the dataflow and mechanism of `tornado` coroutine through debug from the source code.

-# Dataflow chart
+# Example code

-For understanding the operation principle of `tornado` coroutine, I wrote the following example code in the following:
+For understanding the operation principle of `tornado` coroutine, I wrote the following example code:
 ```python
 import random
 import time